freenas/freenas-docs/userguide/intro.rst

 * The :guilabel:`Hostname` and :guilabel:`Domain` set in
   :menuselection:`Network --> Global Configuration`
-  is now always displayed under the iXsystems logo.
+  is now displayed on the top, left of the page under the iXsystems logo.

 * Releases for jails and plugins can now be fetched with HTTPS during creation in